MolSSI-Education/cpp_programming/01-06-mc-lj-intro.md

 ##### Sanity Checks for the Calculate Distance Function

 Let's try out our function on some values.
+For completeness, we consider changing the x, y, and z coordinates.

 ~~~
 point_1 = [0, 0, 0]